ShresthaSamita/CS5103_qkp232_Samita/README.md

 Running the Project
 ===================
-  Download the repo to your preferred IDE
+  Download the repo to your preferred location and extract.

-  Once downloaded it can be run either using Maven or Java
+### Prerequisites:

+Maven has to be installed.

+Should have latest Java JDK installed.

 #### Using Maven